rootstrap/tech-guides/python/cookiecutter-django.md

 ![DRF-spectacular UI](images/drf-spectacular-1.png)

-In every endpoint you will see a description of the response and the params allowed.
+In every endpoint, you will see a description of the response and the parameters allowed.
+Even you can use the endpoint from this web interface.

 ![DRF-spectacular detail](images/drf-spectacular-2.png)